xinyiqin/lightx2v/docs/EN/source/deploy_guides/deploy_gradio.md

 ### 📥 Model Download

-Refer to the [Model Structure Documentation](../getting_started/model_structure.md) to download complete models (including quantized and non-quantized versions) or download only quantized/non-quantized versions.
+Models can be downloaded with one click through the frontend interface, with two download sources provided: HuggingFace and ModelScope.
+You can choose according to your situation.
+You can also refer to the [Model Structure Documentation](../getting_started/model_structure.md) to download complete models (including quantized and non-quantized versions) or download only quantized/non-quantized versions.

 #### wan2.1 Model Directory Structure